How To Choose A Personal Loan You Can Afford

 Now though, some are saying these laws are too strict, given the state of our economy as a result of COVID.
 Back in August last year, Reserve Bank governor Philip Lowe weighed in on the debate, telling a parliamentary committee the legislation should be re-examined, saying, “The pendulum has probably swung a bit too far to blaming the bank if a loan goes bad”.
 (1)

 Echoing this sentiment, Mr Frydenberg said, “Our current regulatory framework, with respect to lending, is not fit for purpose.
 It’s become overly prescriptive, and responsible lending has become restrictive lending.”
 (1)

-Which is why, in September, the Government proposed certain changes to the credit laws currently in place.
-With these changes, new laws would be introduced that would reduce the verification procedures lenders currently use to determine each borrower’s ability to repay a loan, credit card or other form of credit upon application.
+This is why, in September, the Government proposed certain changes to the credit laws currently in place.
+With these changes, new laws would be introduced that would reduce the verification procedures lenders currently use to determine each borrower’s ability to repay a loan, credit card or another form of credit upon application.

 As a result, borrowers would not have to hand over as much information to lenders, essentially making it easier to get approved, while also speeding up the application process.
 The new laws – which will come into effect in March if they pass Parliament – will also make borrowers more accountable for providing accurate information to lenders when they apply.

 However, there are many who say borrowers are not equipped to handle this level of accountability – and that the laws need to remain as they are to ensure those looking to borrow don’t get in over their heads by taking on too much debt.
 In other words, borrowers need to be protected.

 On announcing the changes, the Government maintained strong consumer protections would be preserved – and credit providers would still need to comply with their existing licensing obligations to act efficiently, honestly and fairly.